-The barge-in feature lets you configure an audio sequence that allows caller input to bypass the audio.
+The barge-in feature lets you configure an audio sequence that allows user input to bypass the audio.
 For example, your callers may know that they can press 2 to transfer immediately to customer service.
-If you want to allow them to transfer without listening to the entire audio message first, enable barge-in on the Audio Sequence Editor or use the AudioPlaybackOptions function call in audio expression text.

 - The audio can be a .wav file or TTS.

-- For barge-in to occur, it is not necessary for the spoken utterance or DTMF tone to match anything.
+- For barge-in to occur, the spoken utterance or DTMF tone does not have to match anything.

-- When the system queues multiple audio plays, the barge-in setting for each audio play is honored while it actually plays.
-However; when barge-in triggers, it causes the current audio play to abort as well as any to skip any audio plays still in the queue, regardless of their barge-in settings.
+- When the system queues more than one audio playback, the barge-in setting for each audio play is honored while it actually plays.
+However; when barge-in triggers, it causes the current audio play to abort as well as to skip any audio plays that exist in the queue, regardless of their barge-in settings.

 - The Enable Barge-in checkbox only applies to non-custom audio expressions.
 It appears in custom expressions for multiple languages, but does not apply to them.